cookpete/auto-changelog/README.md

 - The default template is now `compact`
   - If you still want to use the [`keepachangelog`](http://keepachangelog.com) format, use `--template keepachangelog`
 - Templates now use `-` instead of `*` for lists
-- Up to 3 commits are now shown per release
+- Up to 3 commits are now shown per release by default
 - Unreleased changes are no longer listed by default, use `--unreleased` to include them
 - [GitLab](https://gitlab.com) and [BitBucket](https://bitbucket.org) are now fully supported